NateyB/didactic-waffle/notes.md

   * Operations:
     * Sleep: Release the lock and sleep on this condition variable until some other thread wakes it; acquire the lock before returning from sleep.
-	  Note: Semaphore: Wait only sleeps thread if value is nonpositive;
+	  * Semaphore: Wait only sleeps thread if value is nonpositive;
-	  Lock: Acquire only sleeps if the lock is busy
+	  * Lock: Acquire only sleeps if the lock is busy
 	* Wake: Wakes at most one thread sleeping on the lock
 	* WakeAll: Wakes all the threads sleeping on the condition variable